Free school meals and the pupil premium

-If you think your child might be entitled to the Pupil Premium funding, download and complete the checker form (pdf, 103k) (opens new window) and return it to your child’s school.
+If you think your child might be entitled to the Pupil Premium funding, download and complete the checker form (pdf, 103KB) (opens new window) and return it to your child’s school.

 Apply for Year 3

-If your child is currently in Year 2 at a Bristol infant school or primary school then make a Free School Meals application for Year 3 in September 2017 from 15 July 2017 onwards.
+If your child is in Year 2 at a Bristol infant school or primary school then make a Free School Meals application for Year 3 in September 2018 from July 2018.

 Children in Year 3 and older (including secondary schools)

 You can apply for free school meals and Pupil Premium from Year 3 onwards if you get any of these benefits:

 - Income Support

 - Income-related Employment and Support Allowance

 - Support under Part 6 of the Immigration and Asylum Act 1999